MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M01_L01_Configure_a_Project_and_Repository_Structure_to_Support_Secure_Pipelines.md

 ---
 lab:
-    title: 'Configure a project and repository structure to support secure pipelines'
+  title: Configure a project and repository structure to support secure pipelines
   module: 'Module 1: Configure a project and repository structure to support secure pipelines'
+  description: In this lab, you will learn how to configure a project and repository structure in Azure DevOps to support secure pipelines.
+This lab covers best practices for organizing projects and repositories, assigning permissions, and managing secure files.
+  duration: 144 minutes
+  level: 400
+  islab: true
+  primarytopics:
+    - Azure
+    - Azure DevOps
 ---

 # Configure a project and repository structure to support secure pipelines